rleofield/rsync_scripts/README.md

 # rsync_scripts
-som scripts for using rsync
+some scripts for using rsync